StefRuseva88/CI-workflow-JS-app/README.md

 ## This is a test project for Back-End Test Automation March 2024 Course @ SoftUni
 ---
 ### Overview
-This repository contains a Node.js.
+This repository contains a Node.js app.
 The project focuses on building a CI workflow using GitHub Actions to automate testing of a pre-existing Node.js application ("Student Registry").

 ### Project Goals: